 Escaped debris fires are the #1 cause of wildfires in Minnesota.
 You must have a permit to burn debris and follow current burning restrictions.

-Spring road and trail closures
+Spring state forest road closures

 New maps make it easier to visit Minnesota state forests